cloud-copilot/iam-expand/README.md

 # Expand IAM Actions
-Built in the Unix philosophy, this is a small tool that does one thing well: expand IAM actions with wildcards to their list of matching actions.
+Built in the Unix philosophy, this is a small tool that does one thing well: explain IAM actions with wildcards.

 Use this to:
 1) Expand wildcards when you are not allowed to use them in your policies.